OfficeDev/office-ui-fabric-js/README.md

 # [Office UI Fabric JS](http://dev.office.com/fabric)

 > **Note:** Microsoft no longer supports this content and will not be responding to bugs or issues.
 We recommend that you use the newer version, [Office UI Fabric](https://developer.microsoft.com/fabric), with React as your front-end framework.
-We are closing this issue; if you still need assistance with Fabric.js, visit [Stack Overflow/office-ui-fabric](https://stackoverflow.com/questions/tagged/office-ui-fabric).
+If you still need assistance with Fabric.js, visit [Stack Overflow/office-ui-fabric](https://stackoverflow.com/questions/tagged/office-ui-fabric).

 ##### The JavaScript front-end framework for building experiences for Office and Office 365.